But perhaps we had taken too long on the train?

 I ask the blonde woman if her compartment was hot too.

 “Your compartment.
 Is it hot?”

-She had clearly misunderstood what I was trying to say.
-Taken great offence.
+There was clearly a misunderstanding, and she took great offence.
 She shouted some cursed words at me.
 And then some more over my shoulder at Passepartout who was folding up her clothes behind me in our small little train cell.

 The stout blonde lady then stomped off down towards the toilet.
-She turned to glare at me one last time before opening the door.
+Turned to glare at me one last time before opening the door.
 She recoiled at the smell.
 Coming back past me again, glaring, to her cabin.
+Slamming the door.

 A sleeper train on the other side, heading towards Budapest pulled up.
 I looked out of the window as just one person got off – a little old lady with her shopping bags.
 Ridiculously small against the huge train.

 The whole process of border control had taken almost an hour.
-And 2.35 had become 3.35 as we finally crossed the border into Romania.
+And then 2.35 became 3.35 as we finally crossed the border into Romania.